ErikBjare/gptme/docs/server.rst

 .. note::
    The server and web UI is still in development and does not have all the features of the CLI.
-   However, the new V2 API (see :doc:`server_v2_api`) now supports tool confirmation and much better control flow.
+   However, the new V2 API now supports tool confirmation and much better control flow.

 To use it, you need to install gptme with ``server`` extras: